Get to know PeekMed

 Image-guided surgery (IGS) is all about having greater control of the surgical procedure.

-As we’ve stated, this can be in real-time or before the surgery even begin.
+As we’ve stated, this can be in real-time or before the surgery even begins.

 In Orthopedics, 3D imaging allows a more precise choice for the implant size.
 This makes it easier to visualize the anatomical structures, regardless of the patients’ slight body movements during the scanning process.